• It's not what you eat. It's what you eat and when you eat it.

 Principle™ calls for weight maintenance.
 (Still, those who wish to lose weight may do so.)
 The Wakeup Diet™ does

 occur.
-On the medical instructions, read the fine print.
+Read the fine print on the medical instructions.
 How do you feel about the warnings?
 Are you satisfied, or dubious?
 Ask your caregiver about alternatives.
-When you undertake the treatment, periodically assess yourself: Does the treatment please you?
-Are you better or worse than before?
+When you undertake treatment, periodically assess yourself: Are you better or worse than before?
 If the treatment leaves you without improvement or causes new problems, consider

 dropping it.
 Try the Wakeup Diet™.
 And start